aeriaframework/docs/docs/aeria/collections.md

 :::

-Statically and during runtime collections are fetched from `import('.').collections`.
-So in order to expose collections, re-export them inside your `main` file:
+Aeria gets the collections from `import('.').collections`.
+So in order to make collections visible to Aeria, re-export them inside your `main` file as defined in `package.json`:

 ::: code-group